Sushmita-Rudra/about-me/README.md

 ## Contributor

-I am Sushmita Rudra.I am pursuing Applied Computer Science at Northwest Missouri State University You can know more about me in the index.txt of my repository.
+I am Sushmita Rudra.I am pursuing Applied Computer Science at Northwest Missouri State University.
+You can know more about me in the index.txt of my repository.

 ![Sushmita Rudra](Photo.jpg "Sushmita Rudra")